SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewenv/descriptions/sceewenv.rst

 Part of the :ref:`EEW` package.

-*sceewenv* is the generic pre-processing module for EEW algorithms.
-It is required for VS (scvsmag).
-In FinDer, the same core processing library is integrated into :ref:`scfinder`.

-,is integrated within FinDer (scfinder) originally part of the SeisComP implementation of the `Virtual Seismologist`_(VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) and its core library is now integrated into :ref:`scfinder`, the wrapper for the `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018).

 *sceewenv* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
-It generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
-It provides in effect continuous real-time streams of PGA, PGV and PGD values which could also be used independently VS or FinDer. *sceewenv* was extended from the original SED-ETHZ VS-specific pre-processing module `scenvelope`, implemented to handle the waveform pre-processing necessary for the :ref:`scvsmag` module.
+It provides in effect continuous real-time streams of envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.

-Further parameters are also being calculated within *sceewenv*, such as filter banks and **tauP**, though these are not currently used.
+*sceewenv* was extended from the original SED-ETHZ VS-specific pre-processing module `scenvelope`, implemented to handle the waveform pre-processing necessary for the :ref:`scvsmag` module.
+Further parameters can also being calculated using the core library included in *sceewenv*, such as spectral amplitudes and tauP, though these are not accessible via the current *sceewenv* implementation.

 The processing procedure for envelope computation is as follows: